adsingh007/shell-script.md/test.md

-  # OBJECTIVE
+  # Objectve

    To create a TestScript to analyse reliability of the Evaluation script .

-  # SUMMARY OF EVALUATION SCRIPT WHICH WILL BE TESTED
+  # Summary Of Evaluation Script Which Will Be Tested.

  Create a script to download both CSV file (Self/ others Evaluation & MD Evaluation) Two output files should be saved as desired 3 contents(Name,Sum & Average).
 The output should appear for the both files are followed.
   - Intern Name :-
   - Sum:-
   - Average:-

-# UNDERSTANDING
+# Understanding
 To create a new script which will test the previous script according to different test cases,So that we can test the reliability of our script.The script will test the script form every parameter as per test cases.the final result will shown as pass or fail.

-# CHECK PARAMETERS
+# Check Parameters

 |Sno|Checkpoints|Condition|
    |:----:|:----:|:----:|